xbeat/Machine-Learning/README.md

 Decision trees and random forests are both powerful machine learning algorithms used for classification and regression tasks.
 While they share some similarities, they have distinct characteristics that make them suitable for different scenarios.
 This presentation will explore the key differences between these algorithms, their strengths and weaknesses, and help you decide which one is best for your specific use case.

+## Resolving Contractions in Python Text Processing

+Understanding Contractions in Text Processing

+Natural language processing often requires handling contractions effectively.
+Contractions can introduce ambiguity and complexity when tokenizing or analyzing text.
+The contractions library provides a robust solution for expanding contracted forms into their full word representations.

 ## Batch Normalizations Impact on Learning Rate

 Introduction to Batch Normalization